MANIFEST YOUR BEST YEAR YET

 Everyday Tarot Deck

 In a very literal sense, the Chariot can represent travel, especially driving or taking a road trip.
-You may even be considering selling the home and buying an RV so you can head off and roam the country!
+You may even be considering selling your home and buying an RV so you can head off and roam the country!